sakasikai/blm-mll/source/Command line tools.md

   The machine-learning algorithm for constructing predictor, for example: Support Vector Machine (SVM).

-  Different from options in blm corresponding script, `Reformer` method is unavaliable in blm-mll.

 - `-seq_file[SEQ_FILE [SEQ_FILE ...]] `

   The input file in FASTA format.